vijiekambaram/IOTWorkshop/README.md

 Use case -

-Convert unstructured raw data, into more conformed business schema and answer business questions.
+Ingest the IOT data from IOT devices for real time monitoring.

-We will be ingesting data from two different sources:
+We will be ingesting data from two different spreasheets shared which is available in lab-files.
+This data will be ingested by a Python code which will acts a Device emiting the data

-- Magento
-- Shopify

-Creating a data pipeline to store the raw data, process the data and store the data in SnowFlakes as single fact and dimension.
-Then we will visualize the data to understand the ordering pattern from these two channels.
+Creating a data pipeline to ingest the data, process the data and visualize the streaming data

-February 2020
+March 2020

 ## Target audience